SeaWorld employee says killer whale risk "acceptable"

 SeaWorld faces a potential $75,000 fine, and SeaWorld lawyer Carla Gunnin said in September that the park might be forced to end close physical interaction between the whales and trainers.
 SeaWorld has kept trainers out of the killer whale pools since Brancheau's death.

+Under questioning by government lawyer John Black, Scarpuzzi insisted the fences were not intended to protect trainers from falling, slipping or being pulled into the killer whale pools.

+"I'm not really sure what their purpose is other than they (trainers) have been directed to use them," Scarpuzzi said.

-Peters, who was called as a witness for OSHA on Tuesday, generally defended SeaWorld's safety protocols for employees working with killer whales.
+Peters, who was called as a witness for OSHA on Tuesday, generally defended SeaWorld's safety protocols for employees working with killer whales during his testimony.

-But government attorney John Black told Administrative Judge Ken Welsch that Peters' experiences with killer whales supported the government's argument that the animals are a recognized hazard in the industry.
+But Black told Administrative Judge Ken Welsch that Peters' experiences with killer whales supported the government's argument that the animals are a recognized hazard in the industry.

 KILLER WHALE GRABBED PETERS' FOOT